Key Challenges Need to Be Addressed to Successfully Enable Internet Response

 Agency Affected: Department of Commerce

-Comments: Census Bureau officials have developed the methodologies for answering IT infrastructure research questions in its 2020 Census Enterprise Architecture and Infrastructure Transition Plan, which describes the Bureau's multi-year plan for evolving the IT infrastructure to support all 2020 Census operations.
-However, the Bureau has not provided any documentation that describes the methodology for determining the Internet response rate for the 2020 Census.
+Comments: The Department of Commerce neither agreed nor disagreed with this recommendation.
+The Census Bureau has developed the methodologies for answering IT infrastructure research questions in its 2020 Census Enterprise Architecture and Infrastructure Transition Plan, which describes the Bureau's multi-year plan for evolving the IT infrastructure to support all 2020 Census operations.
+However, to fully implement this recommendation the Bureau needs to provide documentation that describes the methodology for determining the Internet response rate for the 2020 Census.
+We will continue to monitor and evaluate the Bureau's progress in implementing this recommendation.

 Recommendation: To ensure that the Bureau is better positioned to deliver an Internet response option for the 2020 Decennial Census, the Secretary of Commerce should direct the Under Secretary for Economic Affairs to direct the Director of the Census Bureau to ensure that the methodologies for answering the Internet response rate and IT infrastructure research questions are determined and documented in existing or future project plans in time to inform key design decisions.